miaomiao6606/PROTREC/README.md

 ## Protein Reovery Methods

 ### FCS
 FCS generates a matrix of p-values based on significant enrichment of observed proteins against a vector of complexes.
-It takes a data matrix (RCC_original) and a vector of complex features as its primary inputs.
+It takes a data matrix (For example, RC_N) and a vector of complex features (For example, complex_vector) as its primary inputs.
 Sim_size is the number of simulations and should be set to 1000 typically.
 Threshold is the minimal complex size to consider (default is usually size 5).

-      fcs(RCC_original, complex_vector,sim_size=1000, threshold=5)
+      fcs_rc_n <- fcs(RC_N,complex_vector,1000,5)

 Note that FCS can take a while to run, especially if there are many samples, and a large feature vector to consider.

-A example output is provided in fcs_rc_n.
+### fcs_prot_prob_assign
+fcs_prot_prob_assign assigns probabilities to individual proteins based on the FCS probability.

+      fcs_prot_prob_assign <- function(cplx, p)

+Where cplx is the complex vector and p is a vector of complex-based probabilities derived from FCS.
+Since FCS provides p-values, then p is simply (1 - FCS p-values).
+For example:

+      fcs_prot_rc_n_1 <- prot_prob_fcs(complex_vector, 1 - fcs_rc_n[1,])